 Abrilbooks features books in both Western and Eastern Armenian.
 The site also sells Armenian videos and music, so you can try multimedia learning modalities.
 (Use the language filter on the left sidebar to choose media in Western or Eastern Armenian.)

 California-based Sardarabad sells both Eastern Armenian and Western Armenian books.
-The selection of Eastern Armenian books is larger than the Western collection, and even includes a translation of George Orwell’s classic dystopian novel, 1984.
+The selection of Eastern Armenian books is larger than the Western collection and even includes a translation of George Orwell’s classic dystopian novel, 1984.

 Want to read Armenian ebooks online?
 Haybook is similar to Project Gutenberg for Armenian speakers and students.
 It aggregates free Armenian ebooks, as well as poetry, plays, and short stories.
 There are also resources such as Armenian dictionaries and children’s literature.
 The site pulls in electronic reading materials from all different sources, including Google Books.

-Other Resources For Learning Armenian
+Other Media Resources For Learning Armenian

 Here are some additional resources that will help you in your quest to learn Armenian: